stphnt/jarida/README.md

 See `jarida --help` or `jarida <subcommand> --help` for more details.

 `jarida` looks for a `.jarida` folder containing configuration information first in parent folders and then in the user's home directory.
-This allows multiple journals can be setup and used independently on the same system, similar to how you can use multiple repositories independently with `git`.
+This allows multiple journals to be set up and used independently on the same system, similar to how you can use multiple repositories independently with `git`.